opnsense/docs/source/development/frontend/routing.rst

 Routing for API functions is quite similar to routing UI components, just create a Api directory under the app path and place a controller class to handle the request.
-The only major difference is that it's handled by a separate php file (called api.php) in stead of the index.php file used to configure the ui part, details of the routing can be found in /usr/local/opnsense/mvc/app/config/services\_api.php .
+The only major difference is that it's handled by a separate PHP file (called api.php) instead of the index.php file used to configure the ui part, details of the routing can be found in /usr/local/opnsense/mvc/app/config/services\_api.php .